No One Told Me My Acne Would Make Me Hate Myself

 ”

-Before realizing my dream of pursuing beauty journalism, I actually was passionate about fashion photography — editorials in the pages of magazines absolutely captivated me.
+Before realising my dream of pursuing beauty journalism, I actually was passionate about fashion photography — editorials in the pages of magazines absolutely captivated me.
 High school me was never without my tiny Sony point-and-shoot digital camera, since I was always taking photos of my friends at school or at the mall.
-While I probably have hundreds, if not thousands, of images , I'm only in a fraction of them.
-Because of my acne, I avoided cameras at all costs since the last thing I wanted was to immortalize how bad my skin was.
+While I probably have hundreds, if not thousands, of images, I'm only in a fraction of them.
+Because of my acne, I avoided cameras at all costs since the last thing I wanted was to immortalise how bad my skin was.
 It's truthfully, one of my few regrets that I don't have more photos of myself from this period of my life.

 As a teenager, I was constantly watching YouTube beauty tutorials from Michelle Phan and juicystar07, but sometimes when I'd attempt to recreate a look, it honestly made me want to cry.
 I loved beauty, but it didn't feel like the beauty industry loved me back.
 Whereas friends and popular girls were having fun with (too much) black eyeliner, bronzer, and practically reflective glossy lips, I felt like I was excluded from the makeup conversation because of my far-from-flawless skin.
 All I could see when I wore so much as a wash of eyeshadow was bumpy, uneven skin that more closely resembled a mountain range, not the poreless complexions of a model.